gamemanual0/gm0/source/docs/software/index.rst

+.. include:: <isonum.txt>

 Software
 ========

-This section covers the basics of software for FTC.
+This section covers the basics of software for FTC\ |reg|.

 .. toctree::
    :maxdepth: 1